JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 # The Hash Language

-(If you're hurrying to the part where you can actually use the app, I would skip the "advanced queries" section.)
+(If you're hurrying to the part where you can actually use the app, you could skip the "advanced queries" section.)

-## Table of contents
-* What Hash is
-* Writing to a Rslt with Hash
-* Querying a RSLT with Hash
-  * Basic queries
-    * Query for one thing by writing it
-    * Query for everything using /all
-    * Query with wildcards using /any
-    * Boolean operations: union (|), interseciton (&), and difference (\)
-  * Advanced queries
-    * Early evaluation for sub-queries: Use /eval
-    * Search recursively using /branch, /from and /to
-    * Count &, | and \ symbols like * symbols

 # What Hash is